 - Loose skin and loose muscles: A standard tummy tuck targets your entire abdominal region, both skin and muscles.
 Many of our mommy makeover patients have standard tummy tucks, because multiple pregnancies can stretch the abdominal wall muscles and cause loose, sagging skin.
 Because the surgery is extensive, the recovery can take as long as six weeks.

-Even if your major concerns are addressed by a tummy tuck, liposuction is often recommended to fine-tune the results of the abdominoplasty.
+Even if your major concerns about a flat tummy are addressed by a tummy tuck, liposuction is often recommended to fine-tune the results of the abdominoplasty.
 When you are considering a tummy tuck vs liposuction, keep in mind that neither procedure replaces a healthy diet or appropriate exercise.
 As a matter of fact, the best candidate for both procedures is someone who exercises on a regular basis and is not obese, according to the American Society of Plastic Surgeons.

 Do you need help deciding whether you need a tummy tuck or not?
 Come in for a consultation with Dr. Brothers, who is happy to advise you on the best options for reshaping your figure.